Spotted handfish

 The spotted handfish (Brachionichthys hirsutus) is a rare Australian fish in the handfish family, Brachionichthyidae, classified as critically endangered on the IUCN Red List 2020.
 It has a highly restricted range, being found only in the estuary of Derwent River, Tasmania, and nearby areas, with the main threat to its existence being an invasive species, the Northern Pacific seastar (Asterias amurensis).

 The spotted handfish is an unusual fish, in that it has highly adapted pectoral fins, which appear like hands (hence the name) and allow it to walk on the sea floor.

+Taxonomy

+The spotted handfish was first formally described as Lophius hirsutus in 1804 by the French naturalist Bernard Germain de Lacépède with its type locality given as "Côtes sud de l'Australie", probably meaning Tasmania.
+In 1854 Pieter Bleeker proposed a new monospecific genus for L. hirsutus, Brachionichthys, so this species is the type species of that genus by monotypy.
+The 5th edition of Fishes of the World classifies the genus Brachionichthys, this species being one of two species within that genus, in the family Brachionichthyidae, the handfishes.

+Etymology

+The spotted handfish has the genus name Brachionichthys, which is a combination of brachium, meaning "arm", an allusion not explained by Bleeker, but it probably refers to the arm-like pectoral fin, with ichthys, meaning "fish".
+The specific name, hirsutus, means "hairy", and is a reference to skin being at least partially covered with small spines.

 Description

 The spotted handfish is a rare species in the handfish family, Brachionichthyidae.

 The handfishes are a unique, Australian family of anglerfish, the most speciose of the few marine fish families endemic to Australia.
 Handfish are unusual, small (up to 120 mm in length), slow-moving, fishes that prefer to 'walk' rather than swim.
 Their pectoral fins are leg-like with extremities resemblant of a sort-of hand (hence their common name).
 The females are believed to reach sexual maturity after two to three years at lengths of 75 mm to 80 mm.